What to Eat at Restaurants in Japan with Toddlers and Kids

 If you’re looking for a family restaurant that only serves Japanese food and has a kids’ menu, this is a good option.
 The food, which includes tempura bowls, udon, soba, nabe, and sushi, is reasonably priced.
 The kids’ menu allows children to customize their order, such as choosing the type of rice dish and noodle dish for their set meal.
 Older kids can also make their own temaki sushi.

-If you’re looking for one of these restaurants, just input the name of the restaurant or ファミリーレストラン (family restaurants) into Google maps.
+To find one of these restaurants, just input the name of the restaurant or ファミリーレストラン (family restaurants) into Google Maps.
 You can also use the map below, which lists a fraction of the aforementioned family restaurants you can find throughout Japan.

 Other chains that are child-friendly include: